-The Academic Success Center and First-Year Success Center have partnered to create an Early Alert Program to assist undergraduate students.
+The Academic Success Center and First-Year Success Center are now using Starfish as the Early Alert program to assist undergraduate students.
 Our commitment is to student success and retention, a goal that requires the cooperation of the entire University of New Haven community.
-An Early Alert Program was implemented to identify students potentially at risk for academic, social, financial and/or personal reasons and to provide them with the resources necessary for a positive college experience.
-An early alert form offers faculty and staff an additional tool to reinforce retention efforts while helping students achieve academic success.
+Starfish Early Alert was implemented to identify students potentially at risk for academic, social, financial and/or personal reasons and to provide them with the resources necessary for a positive college experience.
+The Starfish Early Alert offers faculty and staff an additional tool to reinforce retention efforts while helping students achieve academic success.
 This program allows coordination between the Academic Success Center/ First-Year Success Center support team and faculty/staff in an effort to be proactive, supportive, and actively involved in the academic success component of student retention.

 The purpose of this form is to identify and effectively intervene with students who are exhibiting "at-risk" behaviors.
 Our support team utilizes an intensive and comprehensive intervention strategy to teach students academic success skills and encourage positive academic behaviors.